-- i) 'Looked after' and previously 'Looked after' children. - ii) Siblings (see below for definition) of pupils attending the school and living within the catchment area of the school.
+- i) 'Looked after' and previously 'Looked after' children. - Siblings (see below for definition) of pupils attending the school and living within the catchment area of the school.
 In order to qualify for a place on the grounds of a sibling attending the school, the sibling must already be attending the school at the time of application and still be attending at the time of admission.
-Copies of catchment area maps, if required are available from the LA, or can be viewed in schools. - In the event of a school catchment area change being approved, pupils who would still have a sibling connection (see below for definition) at the time of admission andwho are living at the same address in the previous catchment area for a school, (but not within the revised catchment area), at the time the change was approved will be considered as living within the catchment area. - iii) Pupils living within the catchment area of the school.
+Copies of catchment area maps, if required are available from the LA, or can be viewed in schools. - In the event of a school catchment area change being approved, pupils who would still have a sibling connection (see below for definition) at the time of admission and who are living at the same address in the previous catchment area for a school, (but not within the revised catchment area), at the time the change was approved will be considered as living within the catchment area. - Pupils living within the catchment area of the school.
 Copies of catchment area maps, if required are available from the LA, or can be viewed in schools; - iv) Pupils living outside of the catchment area but who would still have a sibling connection (see below for definition) at school at the time of admission.
-In order to qualify for a place on the grounds of a sibling attending the school, the sibling must already be attending the school at the time of application and still be attending at the time of admission; - v) Children of any member of staff at the mainstream school, where that member of staff has been employed for two or more years, and/or is recruited to fill a post for which there is a demonstrable skill shortage - vi) Pupils who live nearest to the school by the shortest straight line distance.
+In order to qualify for a place on the grounds of a sibling attending the school, the sibling must already be attending the school at the time of application and still be attending at the time of admission; - v) Children of staff at the mainstream school, where that member of staff has been employed for two or more years, and/or is recruited to fill a post for which there is a demonstrable skill shortage - vi) Pupils who live nearest to the school by the shortest straight line distance.
 The measurement will be taken using the GeoCode Points for each property and the GeoCode point for the School.
 The Local Authority uses a software package called Arcview GIS to determine distance.
 Ordnance Survey supplies the co-ordinates that are used to plot an address within this system.
 (In the event of equi-distance applicants, any place will be allocated by random selection (lottery).
 Someone totally independent of the Governing Body will supervise this process).

-In accordance with legislation, a child with a Statement of Special Educational Needs or an EHCP will be offered a place at the school named in the Statement/Plan.
+In accordance with legislation, a child with an EHCP will be offered a place at the school named in the Plan.

 'Looked after' means all those currently in the care of a Local Authority or accommodated by a Local Authority under the terms of the Children Act 1989 and children who were previously in the care of or accommodated by a Local Authority but immediately after being looked after, became subject to an adoption, residence or special guardianship order.
-This includes children who appear to have been in state care outside of England and ceased to be in state care due to being adopted.